Harris planning first trip abroad to Mexico, Guatemala - WTMJ

 Associated Press

-WASHINGTON (AP) — Vice President Kamala Harris is planning a trip to Mexico and Guatemala as she leads the White House’s diplomatic efforts to tackle the migration challenge at the U.S. southern border.
+WASHINGTON (AP) — Vice President Kamala Harris announced plans Wednesday to visit Mexico and Guatemala on what would be her first official trip abroad, as she pushes ahead on leading the White House’s diplomatic efforts on the migration challenge at the southern border.
+She also held a virtual briefing with regional experts on potential solutions to the sharp increase in migrants.

-Harris told reporters Wednesday that she was “looking forward to traveling, hopefully as my first trip, to the Northern Triangle,” with stops in Mexico and Guatemala planned.
-She said she would go as soon as possible, depending on restrictions put in place for the pandemic.

-But when asked if she would visit the border, Harris suggested she had no plans to do so, noting that Homeland Security Secretary Alejandro Mayorkas had been tasked by the president with dealing with the increase in migration there, while she was focused on dealing with the root causes of migration to the U.S.

-It’s a decision that’s certain to fuel criticism from Republicans that the Biden administration isn’t doing enough to address the large increase in migration at the border.
-Harris and President Joe Biden both have been hammered by GOP lawmakers for not visiting the border, even as jarring photos of minors held in overcrowded detention centers drew fresh attention to the issue.
+But she still has no plans to visit the border, a decision that is fueling Republican criticism that the Biden administration’s response remains inadequate and unserious even as jarring photos of minors held in overcrowded detention centers draw fresh attention to the problem.

+The White House said Wednesday that President Joe Biden had no plans to visit either.

+Rep. Steve Scalise, the House Republican whip, accused Harris of avoiding the border out of political considerations.

+Harris emphasized Wednesday that she was given the job of dealing with the root causes of migration to the U.S., while Homeland Security Secretary Alejandro Mayorkas was tasked with tackling the increase in migration at the border.

+Harris said if those root causes are not addressed, “we are just in a perpetual system of only dealing with the symptoms.”

-Biden has dispatched a number of top aides to evaluate the situation at the border instead.
+Mayorkas visited the border last month, and Biden has dispatched a number of other top aides to evaluate the situation there.

-Indeed, Republican lawmakers returning from a border trip blamed the Biden administration for the problems, arguing for a return to Trump-era policies.
-They said the president and vice president need to go to the border to see firsthand the migrant surge.

-“He can stop this today,” said Rep. Steve Scalise, R-La., the GOP whip.
-“Vice President Harris needs to go down to the border and see this for herself.”

-The increase in migration to the U.S. has become one of Biden’s biggest challenges in the early months of his administration.
+The decision not to visit the border underscores the thorny political challenge the Biden administration faces in dealing with the steep influx of migrants at a time when Biden and Harris would rather focus the nation’s attention — and their limited political capital — on moving a $2 trillion infrastructure package through Congress.

-In March, a record number of unaccompanied children attempted to cross the border, and the Border Patrol saw its largest number of encounters overall with migrants on the southern border — just under 170,000 — in two decades.
+In March, a record number of unaccompanied children attempted to cross the border, and the Border Patrol had its largest number of encounters overall with migrants on the southern border — just under 170,000 — in two decades.
+That has detention facilities run by U.S. Customs and Border Patrol overwhelmed, and the Biden administration has rushed to open up emergency facilities for children and families along the border in recent weeks.

-Numbers grew sharply during Trump’s final year in office but further accelerated under Biden, who quickly ended many of his predecessor’s policies, including one that made asylum-seekers wait in Mexico for court hearings in the U.S.
+White House press secretary Jen Psaki said Biden’s “focus is on solutions” and said the emergency shelters were a sign of “progress.”

+But an Associated Press-NORC Center for Public Affairs Research survey conducted this month found that 40% of Americans disapprove of Biden’s handling of children reaching the southern border without their parents, compared with just 24% who approve.
+Thirty-five percent don’t have an opinion either way.

+And while Harris has established a working relationship with the leaders of Mexico and Guatemala, she has yet to engage with the leaders of Honduras and El Salvador, who are both embroiled in corruption scandals.
+The president of El Salvador recently snubbed the U.S. envoy to the region after being criticized by U.S. officials for human rights abuses.

-On Wednesday, Harris was leading a briefing with a handful of experts focused on those very issues, and she acknowledged in remarks to reporters that solving the region’s problems would take time.
+But Harris signaled Wednesday, before beginning her briefing with regional experts, that she’s aware of the challenge and said solving the region’s problems would take time.

 “We have to figure out how to assess our impact,” she said, but added, “it will not be obvious overnight.”